 NEIWPCC is supporting the development of site-specific nutrient management plans, including the determination of appropriate numeric criteria or endpoints for one or more coastal bay systems in the New York-New Jersey area.
 Projects will facilitate the understanding of fate and effects and the implementation of management measures to reach the desired ecological endpoints, and may include loading studies for target nutrients.
 All projects will be linked to existing management plans and be conducted in consultation with management conferences for applicable estuaries and coastal waters.
 Further, projects will be consistent with state efforts, needs, and priorities for these areas.

-For more information on this project, contact Susy King, project manager.
+For more information on this project, contact Dan Peckham, project manager.